Signed in as:

 If someone is so dangerous to themselves or others that they are committed to a mental health institution, WHY are they being let out before they are well again?
 WHY are they being let out if they are NEVER well again?
 These people are IN the hospital, they have already lost all freedoms.
 What is the necessity in confiscating firearms they don’t have access to?

-The Legislature has been too cowardly to solve the real problem.
+The sponsors of this legislation have been too cowardly to solve the real problem.
 Instead, they seek to create a gun control bill that only targets gun owners and does NOTHING about mental health.

 **NOTE: People with mental illness are more likely to be victims of crime rather than commit crimes.**